What is About Blank and Why Do I See it?

 If clearing the cache doesn’t work, you can try disabling extensions.
-If you have an out of date extension or have added a new one just before you began seeing “About:Blank,” it may be causing the browser to misbehave.
+If you have an outdated extension or added a new one just before you began seeing “about:blank,” it may be the problem.

 - Open Chrome and select the three-dot menu icon.

 - Select More Tools.

 - Disable one or more of the new or out-of-date extensions by unchecking their boxes.

 Troubleshooting extensions is a matter of trial and error.
-You can either disable them one at a time and retest while progressively re-enabling them to identify which extension is causing the ruckus, or you can disable them all at once and then add them back one by one.
+You can disable them one at a time and retest to identify which extension is causing the problem, or you can disable all of them at once and then add them back, one by one.
 As long as you retest between enabling each extension, you should quickly find the source of the problem.

 - Open the menu and select Settings.

 - Scroll down to Restore settings to their original defaults and select it.